-Health & Physical Education Credits Required 3
+Health & Physical Education Credits Required .....
+3

-Science, Technology and Society Perspective.
-The following courses have been approved by the Curricular Issues Committee to meet the Science, Technology and Society general education perspectives requirement for the Associate of Applied Science degree.
+Science & Society Perspective.
+Three credits required.
+Courses listed are 3-5 credits.
+The following courses have been approved by the Curricular Issues Committee to meet the Science and Society general education perspectives requirement for the Associate of Applied Science degree.